-However, this may not be the best option for you if you prefer a natural birth.
-The statistics are pretty clear on this: there are more 'natural births' (non-instrumental vaginal births with or without analgesia) in public hospitals and more caesareans and other types of interventions such as delivery by vacuum suction in private hospitals.
+However, this may not be the best option for you if you prefer a 'natural birth'.
+The statistics are pretty clear on this: there are more natural births (non-instrumental vaginal births with or without pain relief) in public hospitals and more caesareans in private hospitals.

-It's important to choose the right obstetrician for the type of care you want: ask about their rate of interventions, particularly caesareans.
-"There can be a variation of between 20% to 70% of the rate of caesareans between the specialists in one private hospital," says Dr Andrew Pesce, Obstetrician at Westmead Hospital in Sydney.
+CHOICE tip: It's important to choose the right obstetrician for the type of care you want.
+Ask about their rate of interventions, particularly caesareans.

 Giving birth in a public hospital as a public patient